goodhanded/k/README.md

 ## Additional Information

 For more details on the project architecture, dependency injection, and service configuration, please refer to the inline comments in the source code.

+---

+## Using k to update itself

+Occasionally, bugs may occur that prevent followup pull request calls from succeeding.
+If you encounter such issues while attempting to update k, consider the following process:

+1. Create a new work-in-progress (WIP) branch and commit your changes there.
+2. Switch back to the main branch.
+3. In a separate clone of the repository (for example, in a directory named `k-working`), pull the WIP branch.
+4. Use the stable k from the main branch to incrementally update the k-working project.

+This approach ensures that you can continue making updates even if k experiences intermittent issues.

+---

 Happy Coding!